hstr0100/dio-lab-cloud-api/README.md

 ### 2. **GET /iss/{cityName}**

--   Retrieves the coordinates of the specified city from the OpenStreetMap API and the ISS’s current location, then calculates the distance between the two.
+-   Retrieves the coordinates of the specified city from the OpenStreetMap API and the ISS's current location, then calculates the distance between the two.
 -   Distance is provided in kilometers, miles, and nautical miles.

 **Example Request:**